Welcome to the Office of College Counseling

 How do I stay up to date on events?

 - Beginning in 9th grade, students should have a personal email address and register for a Naviance Student account.
-Contact your College Counselor to get a Naviance registration code.
+Contact the College Counselor to get a Naviance registration code.

 - Regular college counseling newsletters to High School parents; important dates and updates will be posted in GHNO Upper School e-Newsletters.

-- Check the School Calendar on our website.
+- Check the School Calendar on the academy website.

 - Upcoming college rep visits and workshops will be posted in Naviance and on a designated noticeboard at the Office of College Counseling.

 When is the PSAT and how do I register?